mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

     >
     >For more on how to configure your environment to send SMS messages, refer to [this section](sms-configuration.md).

 1. Once all the parameters have been configured, click **[!UICONTROL Submit]** to confirm.
-You can also save the message surface as draft and resume its configuration later on.
+You can also save the channel surface as draft and resume its configuration later on.

     ![](assets/preset-submit.png)